Credit from Accredited Institutions

 - College semester hour credit for CTE-articulated classes will be awarded upon enrollment at the college.
-Hours will automatically be added to the transcript.

 - Credit will be transcribed if a student enrolls at SPC within 15 months of high school graduation.
 Beyond 15 months, program faculty can recommend CTE-articulated credit be accepted based on approval of appropriate departmental chair and Instructional Division Dean.

 Earned credit will apply toward the Associate of Applied Arts degree, Associate of Applied Science degrees and the Certificate of Proficiency.

 CTE articulated credit will not automatically transfer to universities.
 Credit may be transferred under articulation agreements between SPC and partnering universities based on program by program basis.
 Students should consult program advisor for additional information.

 Conversion of Continuing Education Credit to Academic Credit

 Academic credit may be awarded for learning achieved through the South Plains College continuing education and workforce education programs.
 Only approved local needs courses and non-credit courses that meet the requirements for credit courses listed in the Texas Higher Education Coordinating Board Workforce Education Course Manual will be considered.
 Students must meet the same academic rigor as those students taking the course for academic credit, and the instructor of record must meet the academic credentials policies of the College.
 Students should contact the program coordinator for additional information.
 South Plains College does not award academic transfer credit for non-credit work.